bkkurian/Vue-js/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# serve with hot reload at localhost:8080
+# test case with jest along with coverage
 npm run test

 # build for production with minification